CELEBRATING the GREATEST NAMES in

 is proud to announce its newest class of inductees.
 Those honored this year, joining the greatest names in the history

 NICK SCOPAS & DELORES TUCKER.
 Each 2016 inductee is considered one of the most accomplished contributors in the

 history of the sport, each has a unique story and the NRD HOF is proud to celebrate their careers.
 The 2016 inductees

 were selected by the NRD HOF membership in voting held during the summer of 2016.
 JOIN US over the next year as we CELEBRATE

 the newest class of HOF inductees.

-The National Roller Derby Hall of Fame is made possible by the support of devoted fans everywhere, the
+The National Roller Derby Hall of Fame is made possible by the support of devoted fans the world over,

-input of Roller Derby HOF members, suggestions of many others associated with the sport whose love for Roller Derby guides
+the input of the Roller Derby HOF membership, suggestions from others who worked for the sport, the love for Roller Derby